longndt/react-course/react-javascript/diagrams/react_project_structure.md

 This diagram illustrates the typical structure and organization of a React project using JavaScript, showing how different parts work together.

-> 📁 **Related Theory**: For detailed explanations of React project structure, see [React Fundamentals Theory](../../lesson1-fundamentals-setup/theory/theory1.md)
+> 📁 **Related Theory** For detailed explanations of React project structure, see [React Fundamentals Theory](../../lesson1-fundamentals-setup/theory/theory1.md)

 ## Project Structure Flow